MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 To set reliability targets, business stakeholders define broad requirements.
 Then, technical experts assess the current state of the workload and work towards achieving and maintaining targets through monitoring and alerts.
 Both parties must agree on realistic targets.

 [Identify and score user and system flows](identify-flows.md) based on their importance to the business requirements.
 Use these scores to guide the design, review, testing, and incident management of your workload.
-Set reliability targets for these flows, and understand that failing to meet those targets can significantly impact the business.
+Set reliability targets for these flows, and understand that failing to meet those targets can significantly affect the business.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: There might be a gap between the technical limits of your system and its business impact, like throughput versus transactions per second.
 Bridging this gap can be tough.
 Aim for a practical and cost-effective solution instead of overengineering.

 ### Set availability objectives

 The overall SLO of a workload reflects the **holistic quality, including all its dependencies**.
 A mature declaration of the SLO should indicate the overall business target for that workload, not just a composite of those dependencies.
-For example, if users expect 99.99% availability, the overall SLO should aim for that, even if one part only achieves 99.8%.
+For example, if users expect 99.99% availability, the overall SLO should aim for that percentile, even if one part only achieves 99.8%.

 Stakeholders estimate user experience and consider how downtime affects revenue.
 They compare this loss to the cost of designing and operating the business flow.
 Decision makers then decide if the extra costs for reliability are worth it to avoid revenue loss and maintain their reputation.